tohid-yousefi/Rating_Products_Using_Python/README.md

-# Rating Product Using ython
+# Rating Product Using Python

 In this section, we will be rating the product with python.